 Tuesday, March 1, 2011

-Blind trust and toasts.
+Blind Trust and Toasts.

-After teaching my one class of the day last Wednesday, I headed to Gurjaani to celebrate my friend Megan’s birthday supra style with her, her host family, and some other TLG friends.
+After teaching my one class of the day last Wednesday, I headed to Gurjaani to celebrate my friend Megan’s birthday supra-style with her, her host family, and some other TLG friends.
 As I’ve mentioned before, the most popular mode of public transportation are marshutkas and that is how I intended to get there and back.
 Although they’re insanely affordable, they don’t operate on a strict schedule and stop running around 6 p.m., but I was prepared to travel an hour and a half each way for a couple hours of midweek fun!
 Seeing as how I still haven’t graduated to complete independence, one of the drivers at my host mom’s office drove me the 25 minutes to Telavi to put me on the right bus from there.
 I hadn’t been to Gurjaani before, so although I’m confident I would’ve managed on my own, I’m positive I wouldn’t have done it in such a timely manner.

-I’m climbed in and took my seat in the back, popped in my headphones, and enjoyed the 50-minute ride.
+I climbed in and took my seat in the back, popped in my headphones, and enjoyed the 50-minute ride.
 As we got closer to my destination, the man sitting next to me asked if I spoke Kartuli (Georgian), and I did a yes/no headshake and said t’sota (a little).
 He then said, “Dutch?” and I shook my head.
 I told him I was an English teacher in Akhmeta and he got a big smile on his face and told me he was a principal at a school in Gurjaani.
 What I gathered from the rest of our broken Kartuli/English/charades conversation was that he has 2 homes, one being in another town, and his school hasn’t received an English teacher yet.
 I was able to tell him where I’m from and that I was going to Gurjaani for my friend’s birthday.
 When we arrived at our stop I asked the man how much the marshutka ride was and he shook his head and showed me his money.
 He motioned for me to get out and then handed the driver his money.
 We climbed out and I tried to pay for my ride but the man refused to take it!
 The language barrier makes it very difficult to argue, and I've learned by now that I wouldn't win, so I repeatedly thanked him and shook his hand.
 Then, with the kindest smile, he said, “Nice to meet you.
 I love you.”
 I held back my laughter and told him it was very nice to meet him as well and we parted ways.
 “Love” seems to be quite the popular English word amongst Georgians, and even in our training class we were taught to say love instead of like (ie. I don’t love cheese).
 In America, this could have been very creepy, but here, it was an act of pure kindness and appreciation.

 I met all my friends at the café and we had a table full of food and wine and in no less than an hour, so were we.
 In traditional supra style, there were many toasts, in both English and Georgian, and even the occasional Russian translation.
 Then came the cake with American and Georgian flags side by side, and fruit plates with firecrackers flaming from the center.
-Although the cake was beautiful, I was very excited about the kiwi, orange rings, and quince slices…which seem to be quite the popular fruit out here that we expats are no so familiar with.
+Although the cake was beautiful, I was very excited about the kiwi, orange rings, and quince slices…which seem to be quite the popular fruit out here that we expats are not so familiar with.
 I was hoping my plate of fruit would deter them from giving me cake but instead the server just forked my quince, handed it to me, and replaced my fruit with cake.
 This time laughter wasn’t as easy to hold back as we were all given slices the size of our heads!
 The music started and dancing began, but shortly after, my host brother called and it was time for me to head back home.

 cake :)